Angelmmiguel/svgi/README.md

-    -t, --tree                Display only the node tree -b, --basic               Display only the basic information -s, --stats               Display only the node statistics
+    -t, --tree                Display only the node tree -b, --basic               Display only the basic information -s, --stats               Display only the node statistics --all-stats               Return types and categories with 0 ocurrences in the stats object --ids                     Show the IDs of the elements in the tree view.
+Only available for human formatter --legend                  Show the tree color legend.
+Only available for human formatter
 ```

 # Formatters